 There’s always the option of settling for a free VPN if you’re just looking for a quick fix.

 But free VPN services definitely don’t grant the same experience as paid ones.
 There’s usually just one or two servers you can connect to.
 Encryption parameters are weak, so don’t assume your connection will be optimized for privacy and security.
-And there will most likely be a data cap which means your connection can terminate if you stream video for too long.
+This is especially an issue if you’re abroad and likely to use public wi-fi.
+Plus there will most likely be a data cap which means your connection can terminate if you stream video for too long.